benvinegar/counterscale/README.md

 Then refresh the same URL in your browser (no live reload for production builds).

+## Notes

+### Database

+There is only one "database": the Cloudflare Analytics Engine dataset, which is communicated entirely over HTTP using Cloudflare's API.

+Right now there is no local "test" database.
+This means in local development:

+* Writes will no-op (no hits will be recorded)
+* Reads will be read from the production Analaytics Engine dataset (local development shows production data)

 ## Deployment

 If you don't already have an account, then [create a cloudflare account here](https://dash.cloudflare.com/sign-up) and after verifying your email address with Cloudflare, go to your dashboard and set up your free custom Cloudflare Workers subdomain.